buyfuturetoday/develvm/containers/vtiger/README.md

 Login to phpMyAdmin at: `http://localhost:PORT/phpMyAdmin-4.0.8-all-languages`

-Monitoring is enabled and accessable from the networj 172.0.0.0/8 (change this is status.conf if your network settings differ).
+Monitoring is enabled and accessable from the network 172.0.0.0/8 (change this is status.conf if your network settings differ).

 Install lynx and start: